 After the sweat, there will be a potluck Feast in the hall.
 Everyone is asked to bring a contribution of food to the feast.
 A “spirit plate” will be made up of bits of all the food and offered to the fire by the firekeeper.
 This is a way of honouring and giving thanks to the ancestors.
 The feast is a time of good food and good community.

 People can book into a room if they would like to stay overnight before or after the ceremony.
-The cost is $55/night.
+Our rental rates are listed here.
 You will need to bring any food you wish for the evening or morning before the sweat, along with your potluck contribution.

 Please let us know if you need a ride to the Centre or if you can offer a ride there.